 Its not too disimilar to using a pencil, in the same way you lower your pencil to get broader strokes, doing this with your smudge stick will blend wider areas.
 Give it a try on a spare sheet of paper, change the position of your hand, vary the angles you hold the blending stump, the more upright you hold it the more precise your blending will be.
 NOTE: do remember when doing delicate faint blending in light areas of your drawing, clean your blending stump regularly, so as not to transfer the residue graphite off your blending stump.

 The effects you can achieve with blending stumps can be amazing.
-As blending stumps soften and blend the majority of pencil stroke lines, this can create a photo realistic finish to artwork.
+As blending stumps soften and blend the majority of pencil stroke lines, this can create a photo realistic finish to artwork especially when doing pencil portraits.
 They can also help achieve a great depth of field in your drawing, by blending backgrouds making them softer and creating a direct contrast to focal sharper points on a drawing.

 HOW TO CLEAN A BLENDING STUMP